-2.2.4 Interview Systems Engineering Leads (IL)

-The purpose of Interview Systems Engineering Leads is to resolve any misunderstandings about the responses to the questionnaire, and to explore areas that the appraisal team wishes to have clarified.

-The session facilitator introduces the team, explains the purpose of the session, and asks the systems engineering lead the exploratory questions.
-A session recorder tracks the responses and, along with the rest of the appraisal team, takes notes.
-As a result of some responses, the systems engineering lead may be asked to supply certain documents for later review.
-There is a separate session for each systems engineering lead.

-Table 2-15 lists the primary roles involved in this process element and a summary of their activity during this process.
+Element title/tag 2.2.4 Interview System ns Engineering Leads (IL) Purpose misunderstandings abo ew Systems Engineering Leads is to resolve any out the responses to the questionnaire, and to appraisal team wishes to have clarified.
+Summary description session, and asks the s questions.
+A session r rest of the appraisal tea the systems engineerin introduces the team, explains the purpose of the ystems engineering lead the exploratory ecorder tracks the responses and, along with the am, takes notes.
+As a result of some responses, g lead may be asked to supply certain documents e is a separate session for each systems Major participants mary roles involved in this process element and a ity during this process.
 Role Summary Session facilitator Conducts session and asks exploratory questions.
 The session facilitator need not be the appraisal facilitator.
 If team members possess the skills and experience to conduct structured interviews, they should be encouraged to conduct at least some of the interviews with the systems engineering leads.
-Session recorder Records responses, monitors the time, and make a list of any requested documentation.
-Appraisal team Takes notes of responses and occasionally ask for additional clarification.
-Systems engineering lead Responds to questions.
+Session recorder possess the skills and experience to conduct structured interviews, they should be encouraged to conduct at least some of the Session recorder Appraisal team possess the skills and experience to conduct structured interviews, they should be encouraged to conduct at least some of the interviews with the systems engineering leads.
+Records responses, monitors the time, and